wpessential/code-instructions/README.md

-# code
+# Code Instructions
-Thers are the code related instructions.
+These are the code-related instructions.